WHAT IS ARTIFICIAL?

 Step behind the scenes to create new characters, write scenes, and even compose musical themes with the cast and crew of Artificial!

 Create a character from scratch by choosing their name, personality, hobbies, job, relationships to other characters, and even their catchphrase!
-See two examples of audience-created characters below.
-Both characters became hugely impactful to the story of Artificial Season 3.
+Here are a few notable characters that the audience created in seasons 3 and 4.

 Write a scene for two characters, creating their lines, nicknames, backstory reveals, opinion of each other, and more!
 Check out two scenes below that the audience created that aired during Season 3.